-Yeshé Dawa (Connee Pike) holds a Bachelors degree in Human Development and Family Studies, and a Masters Degree, also in Human Development and Family Studies, with an emphasis in Marriage and Family Therapy.
-As a psychotherapist, she specialized in trauma, chronic illness, as well as death, dying and grief, working with individual clients, families, and groups.
-Later she expanded her focus, studying comparative religions and spiritual care to the dying, before working as a hospice chaplain, and later as spiritual care manager for Napa Valley Hospice and Adult Day Center.
-She has cared for thousands of individuals and their families through the process of dying.
-She has studied within the Lakota, Christian, Hindu, and Tibetan Buddhist traditions, completing a five-year meditation retreat within the Dzogchen tradition.
+Amita Lhamo (Connee Pike) holds a Bachelors degree in Human Development and Family Studies, and a Masters Degree, also in Human Development and Family Studies, with an emphasis in Marriage and Family Therapy.
+As a psychotherapist, she specialized in death, dying and grief, as well as trauma, chronic illness, and women’s issues.
+After studying comparative religions and spiritual care to the dying, she worked as a hospice chaplain, and later as spiritual care manager for Napa Valley Hospice and Adult Day Center.
+She has cared for thousands of individuals and their families through the process of dying, and trained individuals, groups, and organizations in spiritual midwifery to the dying.
+She has studied with Lakota, Christian, Hindu and Buddhist teachers, completing a five-year meditation retreat in the Tibetan Buddhist tradition.
 She integrates her professional experience with her spiritual training to write and teach.